 Back, Neck, & Spine Injury Attorneys

-Common Spinal Injuries
+Common Back & Spinal Injuries

 The Spine is made up of bones called vertebrae and tissue that separates them called discs.
 The bones of the spine are comprised of seven neck (cervical) vertebrae, twelve mid back (thoracic) vertebrae and five lower back (lumbar) vertebrae.
-Some of the most common spine injury claims we represent client in are:

 The vertebrae of the spine may be broken (fractured) by direct blows or by compression-type force that is suffered by the spine often when the person falls and lands on his tailbone (coccyx).
 The tailbone itself can also be fractured in these types of injuries and is known to be a very painful injury that makes sitting very uncomfortable.